Petersoj/alpaca-java/docs/README.md

 # ⚠️ WebSocket Support is Coming Soon ⚠️

 Version 11 is a pre-release that provides the REST API and SSE support for the latest Alpaca OpenAPI specifications.
 WebSocket support for streaming market data and trade updates is coming soon.
-Previous version had WebSocket support via OkHttp, but this library has switched to using Java's native `HttpClient` and WebSocket support is still a WIP.
+Previous versions had WebSocket support via OkHttp, but this library has switched to using Java's native `HttpClient` and WebSocket support is still a WIP.

 # Modules